Formal and informal Coaching

 • Often takes place in public work arena e.g. office/shop floor

-Examples: giving impromptu feedback (positive in public, negative in private) / support to resolve small problems / helping with queries / challenging decision-making/raising awareness of implications of actions
+Examples: giving impromptu feedback (positive in public, negative in private) / support to resolve small problems / helping with queries / challenging decision-making / raising awareness of implication of actions

 Formal coaching

-• - As a rule, takes place in private, often away from the work arena
+• As a rule, takes place in private, often away from work arena

 Coaching is good – regardless of the approach